binu-senevirathne-96/next-pages-edge/EDGE-RUNTIME-NOTES.md

 # Next.js 15 Edge Runtime Implementation Notes

-This document outlines the challenges and solutions encountered while implementing a Next.js 15 food blog application with Edge Runtime, Pages Router, React 19, TypeScript, and other modern web technologies.
+This document outlines the key aspects of implementing a simple Next.js 15 application with Edge Runtime, Pages Router, React 19, and TypeScript.

 ## Core Technologies